 Gateau Saint Honore Recipe

-This mini Gateau Saint Honore is a beautiful dessert for Mother’s Day, or for any springtime occasion like a baby or bridal shower.
-Gateau Saint Honore is typically made as one large dessert, but I love to make them as individual portions so that way each guest is presented with a beautiful plate.
+This mini Gateau Saint Honore is a beautiful dessert for Mother’s Day or any springtime occasion, like a baby or bridal shower.
+Although Gateau Saint Honore is typically made as one large dessert, I love to make it in individual portions so that each guest is presented with a beautiful plate.

 Gateau Saint Honore on a plate

-The Gateau Saint Honore is named for the patron Saint Honore, or Honoratus who died in 600 AD.
-It’s a long, involved story, but suffice it to say that Honore was celebrated as a Patron saint of bakers and pastry chefs.
-His feast day is May 16th which makes this a perfect dessert idea for spring.
+The Gateau Saint-Honorรฉ is named for the patron Saint Honorรฉ, or Honoratus, who died in 600 AD.
+It’s a long, involved story, but suffice it to say that Honore was celebrated as the Patron saint of bakers and pastry chefs.
+His feast day is May 16th, making this a perfect spring dessert idea.

 a Gateau St Honore with Raspberry Icing and Whipped Cream